greatwhite9/Image-Sketcher/README.md

-# Sketch Image Generator
+# Image Sketch Generator

 ## Overview

-This repository contains a simple image sketch generator using Gradio and OpenCV.
-The script takes an input image and transforms it into a sketch-like version using various image processing techniques.
+This project is an **Image Sketch Generator** that transforms images into sketch-like drawings using **OpenCV** and **NumPy**.
+The interface is built using **Gradio**, allowing users to easily upload and convert images into sketches through a web interface.

 ## Features

-- Converts input image to a sketch
+- Converts any input image into a pencil sketch
-- Utilizes Gradio for easy user interaction
+- Built using **Gradio** for a simple and user-friendly interface
-- Integrates OpenCV for image processing
+- Employs **OpenCV** for efficient image processing

 ## Requirements

 - Python 3.x
 - Gradio
 - OpenCV
-- Numpy
+- NumPy

 ## Installation

-You can install the required packages using the following command:
+Install the necessary packages with the following command:

 ```bash
 pip install gradio opencv-python numpy